EhsanRD/ICcell/README.md

 # ICcell

-This Shinyapp code is writen  according to the JKasza github profile. for more information please see https://github.com/jkasza/InfContentRedux
+This Shinyapp code is writen  according to the JKasza github profile.
+For more information please see https://github.com/jkasza/InfContentRedux